DSHydro/SnowML/docs/Data_Pipeline.md

 - Data for meteorological variables was obtaind from the University of Idaho https://www.climatologylab.org/gridmet.html.
 - Data related to HUC geometries, i.e. the geojson files for each of the Huc units we modeled were obtained from the [USGS Water Data Boundary Data Set](https://www.usgs.gov/national-hydrography/watershed-boundary-dataset) 2017, accessed via Google Earth Engine.
 See [here](https://developers.google.com/earth-engine/datasets/catalog/USGS_WBD_2017_HUC12)
 - Snow type classification data was obtained from Liston, G. E., and M. Sturm, 2021: Global Seasonal-Snow Classification, Version 1.
 National Snow and Ice Data Center, https://doi.org/10.5067/99FTCYYYLAQ0.
+- Elevation data was obtained from the Copernicus DEM, a Digital Surface Model (DSM) derived from the WorldDEM, with additional editing applied to water bodies, coastlines, and other special features.
+European Space Agency (2024).  <i>Copernicus Global Digital Elevation Model</i>.
+Distributed by OpenTopography.
+The data was accessed using the easysnowdata open source python module.

 # Data Pipeline - Repo Steps <br>